MicrosoftDocs/Hololens/hololens/shared-aad-accounts.md

 # Shared AAD accounts in HoloLens

-Shared AAD accounts on HoloLens are AAD user accounts that are assigned to a specific device.
+Shared Azure Active Directory (AAD) accounts on HoloLens are AAD user accounts that are assigned to a specific device.
 These accounts are only accessed on those devices and can be accessed without having to enter credentials.
 This setup is ideal for scenarios where the following conditions are true:

 •	Multiple people share the same set of HoloLens devices